RabidOwlbear/osr-helper/README.md

 An unimaginatively named module that aims to assist with light, time, and resource management.
 For use in games using the Foundry Vtt implementation of the 'Old School Essentials' system.
 This module provides several macros found in a compendium named "OSR-helper Macros".

-### Important Notice

-If updating from the previous version named "OSE-helper", any macros existing in your game worlds from the previous version will no longer function.
-Please replace them with the included updated versions.
-We apologize for any inconvenience this causes.

-If you have created custom light items in your world you will need to run the provided conversion macro named "Convert Light Data" located in the included macro compendium "Utility Macros" folder.
-This wil convert your existing light configurations, existing lights  will not function without conversion. this only needs to be run once.

-You will also need to disable and/or uninstall the previous "OSE-CharacterBuilder" installation to avoid conflicts.

----

 ### installation

 install using the following manifest url: